mspaintmsi/superUser/README.md

 There are two ways to run the program:

 ## From the File Explorer
-Double click the executable, grant admin privileges and wait for a command prompt to appear.
+Double-click the executable, grant administrator privileges and wait for a command prompt to appear.

 ## From the Command Prompt
-Simply run _superUser_ from the command prompt (preferably one with admin privileges) using the following arguments:
+Simply run _superUser_ from the command prompt (preferably one with administrator privileges) using the following arguments:

 #### ```superUser [options] [command_to_run]```